automl/SMAC3/doc/quickstart.rst

 Spear-QCP
 ~~~~~~~~~
-For this example we use *SMAC* to optimize `Spear <http://www.domagoj-babic.com/index.php/ResearchProjects/Spear>`_ on a small subset of the QCP-dataset.
+For this example we use *SMAC* to optimize the SAT solver `Spear <http://www.domagoj-babic.com/index.php/ResearchProjects/Spear>`_ on a small subset of the QCP-dataset.
 In *SMACs* root-directory type:

 .. code-block:: bash